Travel 2017. Day 4. Santillana del Mar Thursday, September 28/17

 After visiting the Colegiata, we strolled round town.
 Be sure to get off the beaten track and admire the old houses with their wooden balconies, many decorated with a profusion of flowers.

-You can get a very good map of the town from the tourist office.
-It’s a little difficult to find but worth the effort: after passing through the main entrance, you are on Santo Domingo.
+You can get a very good map of the town from the tourist office, a little difficult to find but worth the effort: after passing through the main entrance, you are on Santo Domingo.
 Branch right on to Carrera Cantón, turn first right on to Gandara, cross Jesús Otero and the Tourist Office is ahead of you.

 It was early evening by the time we had finished our stroll and time to eat.
 Following recommendation from our posada, we went to El Pasaje de los Nobles with entrances on both Calle Juan Infante and Calle Carrera.
 It turned out to be a very good recommendation … an excellent dinner, costing 37 euros (including a generous glass of wine each).